miptleha/asp-fileserver/README.md

-# asp-fileserver
-File Server on ASP.NET
+## File Server on ASP.NET
+Sample ASP.NET Core MVC application for uploading files to the server.

+Not finished yet.